hemanth-123-ak/Zomato-Data-Analysis-Using-Python/README.md

 Pandas–     The library simplifies the loading of data frames into 2D arrays and provides functions for performing multiple analysis tasks in a single operation.

-Seaborn–    It offers a high-level interface for creating visually appealing and informative statistical graphics
+Seaborn–    It offers a high-level interface for creating visually appealing and informative statistical graphics.